 High levels of household debt have implications for the health of our economy as well as individual's health.
-In the short-term higher levels of household debt boost consumption and GDP growth, mostly within a single year.
-But in the long run a one percentage increase in the household debt-to-GDP ratio tends to lower growth by 0.1 percentage points - with worsening outcomes the higher debt is.
-132
+In the short-term, higher levels of household debt boost consumption and GDP growth, mostly within a single year.
+But, in the long run, a one percentage increase in the household debt-to-GDP ratio tends to lower growth by 0.1 percentage points - with worsening outcomes the higher debt is.

-Debt can also affect people's decision-making about investments which could lead to improvements in their situation.
-133 A survey of people across the UK found that people with higher levels of debt were less likely than the average to:
+Debt can also affect people's decision-making about investments that could lead to improvements in their situation.
+A survey of people across the UK found that people with higher levels of debt were less likely than the average to:

-- Start a business
+- start a business

-- Move house or location
+- move house or location

-- Study or retrain
+- study or retrain

-- Change jobs.
+- change jobs.